 In 2003, the overall prevalence of pressure ulcers across all health-care settings in Canada was 26%, with approximately 50% of these pressure injuries being stage 1, and 70% of these considered preventable.
-In addition to the physical injury, people living with pressure injuries often report profound, negative emotional, physical, mental, and social effects on their quality of life.
+In addition to physical injury, people living with pressure injuries often report profound, negative emotional, physical, mental, and social effects on their quality of life.
 In addition, patients admitted to long-term care with a pressure injury have a 2-3 fold increased risk of dying within 6 weeks of admission, with the general mortality rate as high as 50% in patients with bacteremia secondary to a pressure injury-related infection.
 To prevent pressure injuries and their complications, it is imperative that clinicians acquire the knowledge to identify patients at risk for pressure injuries and to implement appropriate preventative and treatment measures, using a systematic approach.

 Who should take this program?

-Based on the content of Wounds Canada document, Best Practice Recommendations (BPR) for the Prevention and Management of Pressure Injuries, the aim of this self-paced, interactive program (two online modules and a live 1.5-hour-long webinar) is to enhance the pressure injury prevention and management knowledge of nurses and allied health-care professionals.
-Professionals who self-identify as a novice or advanced beginner in their pressure injury prevention and management knowledge will benefit from this program.
+Based on the content of the Wounds Canada document, Best Practice Recommendations (BPR) for the Prevention and Management of Pressure Injuries, the aim of this self-paced, interactive program (two online modules and a live 1.5-hour-long webinar) is to enhance the pressure injury prevention and management knowledge of nurses and allied health-care professionals.
+Professionals who self-identify as a novice or advanced beginners in their pressure injury prevention and management knowledge will benefit from this program.

 What does the program offer?

 This program will review the contents of the BPR document and demonstrate their new knowledge by successfully completing knowledge check questions and applying best practices to a case study